kenliu/mojipoints/README.md

        * `reaction_added`
        * `reaction_removed`
    1. Don't forget to click `Save Changes`!
+1. Install the new app
    1. Go back to "Basic Information" and select "Install your app to your workspace" and click "Install App to Workspace"
+   1. On the next screen, click "Authorize"

 ## Credits